UK GDPR Policy

 Strategic Maintenance Planning Ltd.’s Fair Processing Procedure is set out in GDPR DOC 2.1.

-The GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.
+The UK GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.
 Information must be communicated to the data subject in an intelligible form using clear and plain language.

 The specific information that must be provided to the data subject must as a minimum include: